an elephant raises its trunk as it walks across the savanna

 Pack Towel

-When I say a “pack towel” I really am referring to the small hand-towel-size towels you can get at outdoor stores, which are rather light and durable.
-But frankly, just about any hand towel will do.
-If you don’t have one of those, a bandana or even an old t-shirt will also do the trick.
+When I say a “pack towel” I really am referring to the small hand-towel-sized towels you can get at outdoor stores, which are light and durable.
+But, frankly, just about any hand towel will do.
+If you don’t have one of those, a bandana or even an old T-shirt will also do the trick.

 packtowel

-The reason, though, is the key thing here.
-Everyone talks about stabilizers and camera bean bags, and things to help you brace your camera while on wildlife drives, and these can get pretty expensive and cumbersome.
+The reason, though, is the key here.
+Everyone talks about stabilizers and camera bean bags and other things to help you brace your camera while on wildlife drives, but these can get pretty expensive and cumbersome.
 However, you know what gets you about 95% there and is multi-purpose, way smaller, way less expensive, and super easy?
-A pack towel.
+A pack towel!

 female lions prowl around a safari vehicle in Botswana

-The simplest trick is to drape a small towel over the railing, or tie the towel around the front of your lens and use that part to brace on the edge you’re using.
-Voila!
+The simplest trick is to drape a small towel over the railing or tie the towel around the front of your lens and use that part to brace on the edge you’re using. and voila!
 You have a very portable, very easy way to brace your camera without all the fuss of larger stabilizers that might cause you to lose the shot.
 And again, wrapping a bandana around your lens does just as well.

-The towel is nice, though, because if you get a short rain shower in the very photogenic green season of Africa, you can dry it off.
-Or, you can throw the towel over your camera while driving to protect it from dust.
+The towel is nice, though, because if you get a short rain shower during the very photogenic green season in Africa, you can use the towel to dry off your equipment.
+You can also throw the towel over your camera while driving to protect it from dust.

-Simply place your camera in a dry bag (I like the 8 liter size for my camera, even with a big lens, but you’ll have to measure for your own) and you have top notch protection.
-You don’t even have to close it up…just simply having the bag over will remove dust from the equation.
+Simply place your camera in a drybag (I like the 8-liter size for my camera, even with a big lens, but you’ll have to measure for your own) and you have top-notch protection.
+You don’t even have to close it up…just having the bag over your camera will remove dust from the equation.

 a set of dry bags of all sizes

-The dry bag also helps as an extra layer of protection if you get caught in more rain than you expected, or if part of your photo safari itinerary includes places like Victoria Falls.
+The drybag also adds an extra layer of protection if you get caught in more rain than you expected, or if part of your photo safari itinerary includes places like Victoria Falls.

 Small Travel Tripod

 You can get some epic blue hour and night scenes while you’re on safari.
-However, they don’t necessarily require a big tripod, and frankly due to safari luggage limits you usually don’t have space for a big tripod in the first place.
-Thus, a small travel tripod, capable of holding your camera and wide angle lens, is fantastic.
+However, they don’t necessarily require a big tripod, and due to safari luggage limits, you usually won’t have space for a big tripod in the first place.
+That’s why a small travel tripod, capable of holding your camera and wide-angle lens, is fantastic.

-In addition to great photos of evenings around the campfire, or meal time, photographing the tents or safari lodge as the light fades can give you some really amazing travel photos.
-Because these all require something like a 0.5 to 4 second exposure, you really don’t want to be hand held or else you’ll get a blurry shot.
+In addition to great photos of evenings around the campfire or meal times, photographing the tents or safari lodge as the light fades can give you some really amazing travel photos.
+Because these all require something like a 0.5- to 4-second exposure, you really don’t want to shoot hand-held, or else you’ll get a blurry shot.

 a blue hour photo of little kulala lodge at dinner time